JSchierling1/MiniML/README.md

 ## 🔧 **Work in Progress**

 This project is a work in progress, and I will continue to add features.
+TO-DO: Plan to deploy for live logging functionality.
+Currently, the tool runs locally with static data.

 ---